 Head down to the recipe card for detailed step-by-step instructions and ingredient amounts.

-- Filet Mignon – The low and slow lets your seasoning develop in the steak and even brings more tenderness.
+- Filet Mignon – The low and slow lets your seasoning develop in the filet and even brings more tenderness.
 If you like to smoke, here is your chance to add your favorite smoking wood.

 Equipment